 After booking into your hostel in central Dublin, call into your new local.
-If you’re in Jacobs Inn hostel; Isaacs hostel or Abraham House hostel, drop into O’Sheas on Talbot Street and tell Trish we sent you or call into the Robert Read.
+If you’re in Jacobs Inn hostel or Abbey Court Hostel, drop into O’Sheas on Talbot Street and tell Trish we sent you or call into the Robert Read.
 For guests at Abigail’s & Ashfield, we recommend The Long stone, the Arlington hotel or whatever catches your eye.
 In fact, you may even feel like a quick pint before checking in.
 You’re on holiday after all!

 If the ticket you were promised never showed up (it happens!), you need to find a great Dublin pub to watch the 6 nations in and settle in for kick off.
 You’ll be spoilt for choice.

 For the day after or indeed before, why not consider the famous Dublin Hop On Hop Off bus tour or even call to Guinness Brewery for Guinness that you’d never get back home.
 If you’re a bit too delicate for that, a fresh walk in the Phoenix Park or Stephen’s green will wake you up.
 Come on Ireland!!!

 28 August 2018